With ingenuity, this civil engineering doctoral candidate earned a patent for research that he completed as an outstanding undergraduate student.

 Striving for scholarship

 He would receive the scholarship for two semesters running.
-This scholarship what how Downey began his work on his banded rotary friction damper … and it was how he found an outlet for his creative abilities.
+This scholarship was how Downey began his work on his banded rotary friction damper … and it was how he found an outlet for his creative abilities.

 “He’s a great creative thinker,” says Simon Laflamme, an associate professor of structural engineering, Downey’s major professor and a co-inventor of the damper.
 “That is a key skill that a good engineer and researcher needs to have.”